thetextilecode/opensft.org/_posts/2022-03-09-nice-to-meet-you.md

 images:
 - images/@stock/post-4.jpg
 excerpt:
-  We're a new initiative with a love for both open source and fashion.
-Find out what we're about.
+  We're a nonprofit association with a love for both open source and fashion.
+Our mission is to empower businesses in the fashion and textile sector to make more conscious and sustainable decisions by using open source.
 ---

-We're a new initiative with a love for both open source and fashion.
-Find out what we're about.
+We're a nonprofit association with a love for both open source and fashion.

+Our mission is to empower businesses in the fashion and textile sector to make more conscious and sustainable decisions by using open source.